ILoveAGoodCrisp/Foundry/README.md

 - Open Blender and navigate to Edit > Preferences.
 Switch to the Add-ons tab and click Install in the top right.
 From here select the zip you downloaded to install.

-- Activate the addon to start using Foundry.
+- Activate the addon and follow the [guide](#quick-start-guide) below to get started with using Foundry.

-# Quick Start Guide
+## Quick Start Guide
-- The first step is to input paths to your Editing Kits.
-You can either paste paths or use the folder icon to open a folder browser.
+- Open Foundry Preferences and input the paths to your Editing Kits.
+You can either paste the paths or use the folder icon to open a folder browser dialog.

 ![](img/preferences.png)